tinymce/tinymce-docs/cloud-deployment-guide/plugin-editor-version-compatibility.md

 keywords: tinymce cloud script textarea apiKey
 ---

-Specific versions of TinyMCE are compatible with premium plugins.
+Specific versions of {{site.productname}} are compatible with premium plugins.

 Use the following matrix in conjunction with the optional parameters for specifying editor version and [plugin version]({{ site.baseurl }}/cloud-deployment-guide/editor-plugin-version) to ensure compatibility.